 English language teaching and learning took its share in this transition.
 Following the pandemic outbreak several studies were conducted to investigate the effects of the pandemic on online teaching/learning and assessment of English.
 Findings show that the online teaching and learning of English created challenges because of the internet connection problems and students’ access to computers or smartphones.
 On the other hand, this situation enhanced the educators’ digital literacy skills and highlighted the significance of online teaching and learning in case of emergency situations.

 Meanwhile, English teachers need to evaluate the achievements of their students and assess the knowledge they gained on a regular basis.
 According to a study, the teachers had a negative perception about online assessment during the Covid-19 pandemic.
-This is due to the fact that they faced some obstacles during the online assessment, some of which include:
+This is due to the fact that they faced some obstacles during the online assessment, some of which include: – the internet connection;

-• the validity of the assessment;
+the validity of the assessment;

-• and the low level of students’ enthusiasm.
+and the low level of students’ enthusiasm.

 However, in practice the use of online assessment helps the teachers in distributing the material and assessing students’ achievement.